jieggii/wg-node/docs/project-structure-and-architecture.md

 Other useful environmental variables can be found inside `docker-compose.yml`.
 But it is more likely that you will never need to update them.

+## API users

+When you start **wg-node** for the first time, you already have only one API user—it is **root API user**.
+It's public key is located in `./secrets/node/root_api_user_public_key`.
+The only difference between root API user and other API users is that only root user can create and delete API users.

 ---